 Contact us today to see what we can do for you.

 Prescription drugs are helpful medications prescribed by a doctor to support an individual in need.
 However, they are also commonly abused because they can often be addictive themselves.
 This causes individuals who need the medication to be put into a dangerous situation.
 Use the drug and possibly become dependent on it or not use it and try to deal with the ailment differently.
 Unsurprisingly, many will choose to use the medication to alleviate the symptoms they are currently having.

 Doctors closely monitor prescription medications that are addictive because of the known side effects of tolerance and dependence.
-Individuals prescribed addictive medications will be warned to make sure they follow the correct dosage instructions provided and not to deviate.
-They will also be told to contact their prescriber if there is an issue, side effect, or the medication seems not to be working.
+Individuals prescribed addictive medications will be warned to make sure they follow the correct dosage instructions provided and not deviate.
+They will also be told to contact their prescriber if there is an issue or side effect, or if the medication seems not to be working.
 This is a preventative measure against abuse and addiction.